Cloud4Wi-Create/my-apps-tutorial/README.md

  * First, we will trigger the app in the pre-authentication phase and show a message welcoming the end-user: "Welcome!
 Complete the log-in process and get a free coffee!".
  * Then, we are going to set another trigger for when the end-user is completely authenticated:
-  "Thank you for logging in, {name}, present this to the cashier for your free cup of coffee!"
+  "Thank you for logging in, {first_name} {last_name}, present this to the cashier for your free cup of coffee!"

 Our app will include a mixture of PHP for server-side processing, JavaScript for interactive API calls, and of course, HTML/CSS to make it appealing.